 Yep, on the last Wednesday in August, the entire town runs red as participants throw tomatoes at each other – just for fun.

-You have to buy a ticket in order to participate and there are some very strict rules.
-For instance:
+You have to buy a ticket in order to participate.
+There are also some very strict rules.

 - You must squash the tomatoes first in order not to hurt anyone